yanxichen/simongame/README.md

 Simple Simon Game

 This is a simple Simon® Game that I implemented with html, css and JavaScript.
 It is functional although not much to look at -- it will be improved visually in the future.
+A working version can be found here: https://codepen.io/xastris/pen/jxBpLG